IpsitaBulsara/Steel-Fatigue-Strength/README.md

 # Steel Fatigue Strength Prediction with Jaya Algorithm Tuning

-This project aims to predict the fatigue strength of steel alloys based on their physical properties.
-A **Neural Network** model is trained, and its hyperparameters are optimized using the **Jaya Algorithm**, an optimization algorithm which  does not require any algorithm-specific control parameters.
+This repository focuses on predicting the fatigue strength of steel alloys under rotating bending conditions, based on a variety of chemical composition and heat treatment parameters.
+Accurate prediction of fatigue strength is crucial in industries where material failure due to cyclic loading can lead to catastrophic consequences, such as in aerospace, automotive, and structural applications.

 ## Dataset